 - Failure to submit an application within the time periods outlined in Ch.
 28 of the Tampa City Code, The Special Events Ordinance.

-- The application is not executed properly or is incomplete.
+- The application is incomplete.

-- The use or event proposed by the applicant would present an unreasonable danger to health or safety of the public or applicant.
+- The use or event proposed by the applicant would present an unreasonable danger to the health or safety of the public or applicant.